MLGlobalHealth/orphanhood-caregiver-death-in-US-from-all-causes-of-mortality/README.md

 To preprocess the mortality data from the line-list NCHS dataset online, we suggested the following steps:

 1. run script `/scripts_death/get_deaths_nchs.R` to auto-download mortality dataset for each year from 1983.
 2. run script `/scripts_death/get_all_nchs_deaths_1983-2021.R` to clean the individual level data, mapping the detailed age, race, Hispanic origins etc groups to the categories we used in paper.
+We provided the mapping table from ICD-9 to ICD-10, and the comparability ratios in `/data/NCHS/comp_ratio/comparability_ratio_ICD9-10.csv`.
-Then mortality data were obtained at the group level in each year in `/data/NCHS/death/output/`.
+Then mortality data will be preprocessed at the group level in `/data/NCHS/death/output/Allcause_deaths_1983-2021.RDS`.
+We also provided this preprocessed data file in Zenodo

 To add Poisson noise on the morality data and obtain the sorted sampled data, we suggested users to use job submittion script to sample ranked mortality data with Poisson noise following steps: